mailgun/documentation/source/user_manual.rst

 Also, if the address is on one of the 'do not send lists' because that recipient had previously bounced, unsubscribed, or complained of spam, we will not attempt delivery and drop the message.
 If one of these events occur we will POST the following `webhooks payload`_ to your ``permanent_fail`` URLs.
-You can specify webhook URLs programmaticaly using the :ref:`api-webhooks` API.
+You can specify webhook URLs programmatically using the :ref:`api-webhooks` API.

 **Temporary Failure Webhook**

 If Mailgun got a Soft bounce (temporary failure) we will POST the following `webhooks payload`_ to your ``temporary_fail`` URLs.
-You can specify webhooks URLs programmaticaly using the :ref:`api-webhooks` API.
+You can specify webhooks URLs programmatically using the :ref:`api-webhooks` API.

 .. _um-tracking-deliveries: